ml-archive/blog/source/_posts/2016-11-08-Vapor-mysql.md

 The console is telling you that the model Car is getting setup in the database as a table.
 You will only get this message(s) the first time you Run the project where you don't have the tables setup in the database.

 And boom, we are up and running.
 Now check your database interface if you are using any (I'm using [SequelPro](https://www.sequelpro.com/)), you should now be able to see our Car model as a database table (cars).
-You will also see a table called 'fluent', this is Vapors way of keeping track of what tables should be created and which already have been created.
+You will also see a table called 'fluent', this is Vapor's way of keeping track of what tables should be created and which already have been created.

-### 3. Saving and retreving our models
+### 3. Saving and retrieving our models

 Ok, the fun part starts now.
-Open your controller `CarController.swift` and update our create function to this:
+Open your controller `CarController.swift` and update our `create` function to this:

 ```swift
 func create(request: Request) throws -> ResponseRepresentable {